LarryNaaa/Technical-Summary/JWT.md

 ## Process of implement JWT
 ### Enabling User Registration on Spring Boot APIs
 #### Entity Class
 Before we start secure our application, the first step is to allow users to register themselves.
-So first we create a new entity class called `User`:
+So first we create a new entity class called `User`, which implements `UserDetails`:
 ```java
 package com.jinyu.ppmtool.domain;